“The best bridge between despair and hope is a good night’s sleep.”

 Why is Sleep the #1 Wellness Tool?

 Dr. Matthew writes that even small amounts of sleep deprivation – for just one week – can elevate blood sugar levels enough for you to be classified as pre-diabetic.
-Not to mention the disruption in a hormone cycle, which is important for men and crucial for women.
+Not to mention the disruption in a hormone cycle, which is essential for men and crucial for women.
 In other words:

 “The shorter you sleep, the shorter your life span.”